Category Archive: Rescues

 Book- New England Lighthouses: Famous Shipwrecks, Rescues & Other Tales

-There are over 50 stories in New England Lighthouses: Famous Shipwrecks, Rescues & Other Tales.
-This image-rich book also contains vintage images provided by the Coast Guard and various organizations and paintings by six famous artists of the Coast Guard.
+New England Lighthouses: Famous Shipwrecks, Rescues & Other Tales contains over 50 stories.
+This image-rich book also contains vintage images provided by the Coast Guard and various organizations and paintings by six famous Coast Guard artists.

 You’ll find this book and the lighthouse tourism books from the publisher Schiffer Books or in many fine bookstores like Barnes and Noble.